Polyhedral K\"ahler metrics on $\mathbb{CP}^n$: PK metric topological constraints

 \section{PK metric \(\implies\) topological constraints}

-In this section, we show the first half of Theorem \ref{thm:main}.
-That is, we show that the existence of a PK metric as in Theorem \ref{thm:main} (1) implies the \emph{topological constraints} (i), (ii), and (iii) in Theorem \ref{thm:main} (2).
-In Section \ref{sec:klt} we show (ii), known as the \emph{klt condition}.
-In Section \ref{sec:othsuki} we recall Ohtsuki's residue formula \cite{ohtsuki} for the Chern numbers of a holomorphic vector bundle equipped with a logarithmic connection.
+In this section, we show the direction (1) \(\implies\) (2) of Theorem \ref{thm:main}.
+That is, we show that the existence of a PK metric implies the \emph{topological constraints} (i), (ii), (iii).
+Our key tool is Ohtsuki's residue formula \cite{ohtsuki} for the Chern numbers of a holomorphic vector bundle equipped with a logarithmic connection, which we recall in Section \ref{sec:othsuki}.
 In Section \ref{sec:ohtsuki2} we apply Ohtsuki's formula to calculate \(c_1(\mE)\) and \(c_2(\mE)\), where \(\mE = \pi^*T\CP^n\) and \(\pi: X \to \CP^n\) is the minimal De Concini-Procesi model of \(\mH\), in terms of the residues of the pullback of the Levi-Civita connection of a PK metric.
 In Section \ref{sec:ohtsbasic} we use our results from Section \ref{sec:cohomology} to express our formulas for \(c_1(\mE)\) and \(c_2(\mE)\) in terms of basic monomials.
 The proof of Theorem \ref{thm:main} (1) \(\implies\) (2) is finally carried in Section \ref{sec:pf1implies2}.